Skip to content

 About Your Captain

 Captain Dennis started his career as a captain in Southeast Alaska in 1989.
-In 2000 he started spending his summers in Alaska and Winter months in the Hawaiian Islands.
+In 2000, he started spending his summers in Alaska and Winter months in the Hawaiian Islands.
 Captain Dennis owned and operated a Napali Coast whale watching and sightseeing company on the island of Kauai.
-He now lives full time in Southeast Alaska.
-Captain Dennis has over 30 years of whale watching and sightseeing tour experience, his wife, Crystal is an Alaskan Native who entertains and enlightens you with her wealth of Alaskan cultural knowledge.
+He now lives full-time in Southeast Alaska.
+Captain Dennis has over 30 years of whale watching and sightseeing tour experience.

 About Local Wildlife